rtCamp/Frappe-Manager/docs/commands/bake.md

 ## `fm bake`

-Bake an immutable app image from a bench.
+Bake an immutable app image.

+Two modes:

+- Bench: `fm bake <bench>` provisions the named bench's apps into a temp build context and builds a runtime image.
+- Standalone: `fm bake --apps ... --image ...` (or `--config`) builds an image with no bench/compose/site — for CI "build once -> push -> deploy".

-Provisions the bench's apps into a temporary build context via docker run and builds a runtime image (COPY of the provisioned frappe-bench onto the base image, keeping the supervisor entrypoint).
+Both provision via docker run and COPY the provisioned frappe-bench onto the base image (keeping the supervisor entrypoint).

 **Usage**: